PayString/paystring-documentation/docs/remote-deployment.md

    sudo apt-get update
    sudo apt install docker.io docker-compose
    ```
-9. Clone the payid Github repository: `git clone git@github.com:payid-org/payid.git`
+9. Clone the Github repository: `git clone git@github.com:paystring/paystring.git`
 10. Set the docker port to 80 by modifying the `docker-compose.yml`:
-    - Open the script editor: `nano payid/docker-compose.yml`
+    - Open the script editor: `nano paystring/docker-compose.yml`
     - Go to the `ports` property, and change: `8080:8080` to `80:8080`
-11. Run this script to start PayID with a Postgres database: `npm run devEnvUp`
+11. Run this script to start PayString with a Postgres database: `npm run devEnvUp`

     - To bring this down, run `npm run devDown`

 12. Check your IP address and the website in your browser to confirm the server is running.
-You should see a success page that looks like [this](https://ripplex.money/).
+You should see a success page that looks like [this](https://xpring.money/).
-13. Load up your desired PayID to the database using the [Admin API](https://api.payid.org/?version=latest#7a19329b-80eb-451f-bbb8-d9656892a788).
+13. Load up your desired PayString to the database using the [Admin API](https://api.paystring.org/?version=latest#7a19329b-80eb-451f-bbb8-d9656892a788).
 If you use a subdomain rather than a path, then you must set up a DNS record for the subdomain as described in step 3.
-    **Note:** You can add PayIDs for each (pay_id, network, environment) tuple.
-Use this cURL command to set up a PayID.
+    **Note:** You can add PayStrings for each (pay_id, network, environment) tuple.
+Use this cURL command to set up a PayString.
     ```bash
     curl --location --request POST 'http://127.0.0.1:8081/users' \
     --header 'PayID-API-Version: 2020-06-16' \